| Title: | Two-/Three-Stage Designs for Phase 1&2 Clinical Trials |

 ... |

-Run dose-finding simulations based on a customized decision table for a list of scenarios.
+Run dose-finding simulations based on a customized decision table for one or more scenarios read from a file.

 decTable |